Libensemble/libensemble/docs/platforms/cori.rst

 on Cori using either ``multi-processing`` or ``mpi4py``.

 .. note::
-    While it is possible to submit jobs from the user ``$HOME`` filesystem, this is likely to perform very poorly, especially for large ensembles.
+    While it is possible to submit jobs from the user ``$HOME`` file system, this is likely to perform very poorly, especially for large ensembles.
 Users should preferably submit their calling script from the user
     $SCRATCH (``/global/cscratch1/sd/<YourUserName>``) directory (fastest but
     regularly purged) or the project directory (``/project/projectdirs/<project_name>/``).
-    You cannot run and create output under the ``/global/common/`` filesystem as this is read-only from compute nodes, but any imported codes (including libEnsemble and gen/sim functions) are best imported from there, especially when running at scale.
+    You cannot run and create output under the ``/global/common/`` file system as this is read-only from compute nodes, but any imported codes (including libEnsemble and gen/sim functions) are best imported from there, especially when running at scale.